celo-org/docs/blog/03-04-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2.md

 ![Add Inheritance to the contract](./images/Contract_add_inheritance.png)

-### Assigning some storage for our contract
+### Assigning Storage for Our Contract

-We now need to declare some storage to be used by our contract, so inside the contract {} we will add:
+To use storage in our contract, we need to declare it within the contract {} block.
+Therefore, we will add the following code:

 ```js
 uint16 private _ownerCount;